 On the last day of the trekking through the snowy Salkantay and Inca Trail towards Machu Picchu we will enter Machu Picchu through the Puerta del Sol with an impressive view of the citadel and the entire valley.

-The Inca Quarry Trail is one of the new hiking trails offered in the Cusco region.
+The Inca Quarry Trail or Cachicata Trek to Machu Picchu is one of the new hiking trails offered in the Cusco region.
 Based in the area around Ollantaytambo, the Cachicata walk takes you through high waterfalls, Inca ruins and beautiful places.
 The highlight of this trip is the visit to the Inca site of Cachicata, the quarry that supplies the stones used in the construction of Ollantaytambo.
 With mummies, chullpas and well-preserved Inca buildings this is one of the most interesting places in the Cusco region.

 If you plan to stay several days, do not miss the opportunity to hike the Ausangate Trek 3 days.
 You will see incredible landscapes on that old path.

 If you can, tour the Baroque Route in combi, which includes the town of Andahuaylillas and its church.